Cataracts are another normal part of ageing and are nothing to be concerned about. Most patients over 65 have some form of cataract development.

 Most patients find visual recovery to be very fast, usually within a few days.

 What implant will be used?

-Prior to every cataract surgery you will go through a process called biometry, where measurements are taken in order to calculate the power of the implant needed.
+Before every cataract surgery, you will go through a process called biometry, where measurements are taken to calculate the power of the implant needed.

-Most patients are fitted with a Monofocal lens, which are calculated to correct any pre-existing distance prescription.
+Most patients are fitted with a mono-focal lens, which is calculated to correct any pre-existing distance prescription.
 Whilst the distance vision will be clear patients will still require spectacles for close work.

 An alternative implant option is a Multifocal lens, designed to remove patient reliance on spectacles for both distance and near vision.
-However some patients have noted a reduction in their contrast sensitivity as well as halos and glare from lights at night.
-The planning and management required both pre and post op for patients wishing to opt for Multifocal implants are much more complicated than for a simple Monofocal implant, and one of the main reasons they are not offered by the NHS.
+However, some patients have noted a reduction in their contrast sensitivity as well as halos and glare from lights at night.
+The planning and management required for both pre and post-op for patients wishing to opt for Multifocal implants are much more complicated than for a simple Monofocal implant, and one of the main reasons they are not offered by the NHS.